 As part of this, Open Briefing operates a no weapons policy.
 We only deploy unarmed security advisers, as we do not wish to add further armed actors into already volatile situations.
 We believe that humanitarians and aid workers are best secured through the acceptance of local communities, not through fortification and deterrence; fighting fire with fire will not work.
 All our protective services are intelligence-led and based on preventative strategies and proactive measures.
 This position was reached after consulting with stakeholders; however, we recognise that civil society needs honest conversations about the use of armed guards, as the present situation of, for example, aid workers relying on UN peacekeepers for protection or journalists being embedded with US or other forces essentially outsources the use of weapons to others.
 Open Briefing is committed to inspiring and participating in this debate.

 Open Briefing is working to foster dialogue, forge creative partnerships and drive transformation in the way that civil society views and uses intelligence and security to effectively assist vulnerable communities in fragile and conflict-affected states while ensuring their own operational security.
+Specifically, we seek to take the lessons learned and best practices of the humanitarian aid sector and apply them across the NGO community.
 As part of this, Open Briefing is seeking funding to undertake a project to assess the current reality of the use and possible expansion of intelligence and security services within the NGO world.
-We will actively engage in the debates around innovation and best practise in this area, including dialogue with the relevant NGO associations, such as the European Interagency Security Forum (EISF) and the International NGO Safety & Security Association (INSSA), the boards of international funders, including Oak Foundation, and operational and innovation units of aid agencies.
+We will actively engage in the debates around innovation and best practise in this area, including dialogue with NGO security associations, the boards of international funders and the operational and innovation units of aid agencies.

 The project is in six parts: